MarcoPelazza/ACTAM_project_Thrillizy/README.md

 The `handleNoteDifferences` function calculates the difference between the detected frequency and the target note, determining whether the detected frequency is lower or higher than the target note and computing the difference in cents accordingly.

 ![Alt text](Pentacazzi/handleNote.png)

+The function determines the notes before and after the target note based on its index in the `frequencyToNoteDB` array.
+Based on the comparison between the detected frequency and the neighboring notes, the function determines whether the detected frequency is lower or higher than the target note.

+The function returns an array containing the cent difference and the state string ('LOW' or 'HIGH').

 ### Function: `stopAudioContext`